facelessuser/coloraide/docs/src/markdown/manipulation.md

     0.6470588235294118
     ```

-3. All coordinates (minus alpha) can be read simultaneously.
+3. All non-alpha coordinates can be read simultaneously by using the `coords` function.

     ```pycon3
     >>> color = Color("orange")
     >>> color.coords()
     [1.0, 0.6470588235294118, 0.0]
+    >>> color.alpha
+    1.0
     ```

-If color coordinate is needed from another color space, it can be accessed by passing in the space and coordinate and
+If a color coordinate is needed from another color space, it can be accessed by passing in the color space followed by
-the necessary conversions will happen behind the scenes.
+the name of the desired coordinate.
+The necessary conversions will happen behind the scenes and the desired value will
+be returned.

 ```pycon3
 >>> Color("blue").get("lch.chroma")